 The best vanilla pound cake recipe can be an elusive thing to chase.
-I’ve tried many recipes over the years and have tried to develop my own recipe several times to get the exact balance of elements that make for a perfect pound cake.
+I’ve tried many recipes over the years and have tried to develop my own recipe several times as well.
+I think this recipe has the exact balance of elements that make for a perfect pound cake.

 I also used a combination of cake flour and all purpose flour in this cake to balance softness and structure in the cake crumb.

-Good quality pure vanilla extract is a must and I also used undiluted evaporated milk in the batter to add an extra level of richness and flavour.
+Good quality pure vanilla extract is a must!
+I also used undiluted evaporated milk in the batter to add an extra level of richness and flavour.

 Like this Best Vanilla Pound Cake recipe?